There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

 In 1979, Bryggen in Bergen was listed as the first Norwegian World Heritage Sites.
 The Rjukan–Notodden Industrial Heritage Site was added to UNESCO’s list in 2015.

-Here are the nine natural and cultural wonders that have made it to the list so far.
+Here are the eight natural and cultural wonders that have made it to the list so far.

 The beautiful wooden buildings that overlook the bay Vågen remains one of Bergen’s central meeting points to this day.
 The area dates back to 1070 when the city was founded by King Olaf III, known as Olav Kyrre.
 Around 1200, Bergen became an economical and administrative hub in Norway, with Bryggen as an increasing centre of commerce.